This post has information about collecting vintage Easter candy containers. Learn more about these candy containers made in the 1940s -1950s.

 Where They Were Made

-There are vintage candy containers that were made in Germany, however, the ones shown here were made in the USA.
+There are vintage candy containers that were made in Germany (or Western Germany) however, the ones shown here were made in the USA.
 While vintage candy containers made in Germany are very collectible, they are harder to come by, and much more expensive compared to those containers made in the USA.

 I love to collect these USA made vintage candy containers because they are still affordable, they are light weight, the don’t take up much space and of course, because they are cute.
 Let’s be honest, it’s mostly because they are cute.